quicwg/multipath/draft-lmbdhk-quic-multipath.md

 To address such a synchronization issue, if key update is initilized on one path, the sender SHOULD send at least one packet with the new key on all active paths.
-Regarding the responding to Key Update process, the endpoint MUST NOT initiate a subsequent key update until a packet with the current key has been acknowledged on each path.
+Further, an endpoint MUST NOT initiate a subsequent key update until a packet with the current key has been acknowledged on each path.

-Following the Section 5.4. of {{QUIC-TLS}}, the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time should not cause linkability issue.
+Following {{Section 5.4 of {{QUIC-TLS}}, the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time should not cause linkability issue.